 Q: Does MPII support me financially?

 A: We cover travel expenses (one round-trip) and accomodation for all accepted applicants.
+In addition, there is a fixed allowance aiming at covering your increased expenses during the period of the internship.

 Q: Who should I choose as my referee?